ASSAM TOURISM GUIDE

 Agriculture is basic to Assam’s economy.
 Rice is grown on about two-thirds of the cultivated area; tea and jute are also important crops, and their sale accounts for a major portion of Assam’s income.
 Other significant crops include oilseeds, peas, beans, canola (rapeseed), sugarcane, and fruits.
 Oil and coal are found in upper Assam, and the state produces about one-sixth of India’s petroleum and natural gas.

 Handicrafts of Assam

-Artist and sculptors, masons and architects, and others practicing minor crafts such as weavers, spinners, potters, goldsmiths, artisanns of ivory, wood, bamboo, cane and hide flourished in Assam from ancient times.
+Artists and sculptors, masons and architects, and others practicing minor crafts such as weavers, spinners, potters, goldsmiths, artisans of ivory, wood, bamboo, cane and hide flourished in Assam from ancient times.
 Every household possesses a handloom used to produce silk and (or) cotton clothes of exquisite designs.
-The Eri, Muga and Pat are the important silk products of Assam.
+The Eri, Muga, and Pat are the important silk products of Assam.

 Population in Assam